EU Licensed4.8/5

 Step 2: Metformin plus a second agent

-- SGLT2 inhibitors (dapagliflozin, empagliflozin): reduce glucose reabsorption in the kidneys; associated with weight loss and cardiovascular/renal benefits
+• SGLT2 inhibitors (dapagliflozin, empagliflozin): These reduce glucose reabsorption in the kidneys.
+They can lead to weight loss and benefit your heart and kidneys.

-- GLP-1 receptor agonists (semaglutide, liraglutide): injected therapies that produce significant weight loss and cardiovascular benefit; increasingly used earlier in treatment
+• GLP-1 receptor agonists (semaglutide, liraglutide): These are injected medicines.
+They cause significant weight loss and heart benefits.
+They are being used earlier in treatment more often.

 Step 3: Triple therapy or insulin